 At a young age he began to write, and by the time he was 27 he had become famous across the country having published poems such as ‘To a Louse’, ‘To a Mouse’ and ‘The Cotters Saturday Night.

-In 1796 Robert Burns died at the age of 37 after creating hundred of works of which The BBC have recordings of 716!
+Robert Burns died at the age of 37 in 1796 after creating hundreds of works, of which The BBC have recordings of 716!

 What poetry did Robert Burns write?